 In addition to his part-time role as a Senior Lecturer (Associate Professor) in Business and Climate Change at the University of Edinburgh Business School, he holds honorary associate roles at the University of Oxford Smith School of Enterprise and the Environment and the Tasmanian Institute of Agriculture at the University of Tasmania.
 He is also active as an international consultant, having successfully delivered over 100 projects in more than 20 different countries for clients including multilateral agencies, governments, investment banks and corporations.
 He is a member of the Climate Disclosure Standards Board (CDSB) Technical Working Group, a past member of the Woodland Carbon Code Advisory Board and a former Trustee and Director of the Plan Vivo Foundation.
 He is also a registered UN Clean Development Mechanism (CDM) and Joint Implementation (JI) expert and recognised as a Leader (in the top 5% of advisors globally) by Gerson Lehrman Group, an advisory network for the financial services industry.

 Francisco spent 10 years working in energy and carbon markets before joining the University of Edinburgh Business School in 2009.
-At the School, he co-founded and directed the Centre for Business and Climate Change and developed the world’s first MSc in Carbon Finance, which he directed from 2011-2014.
+At the School, he co-founded and directed the Centre for Business and Climate Change and developed the world’s first MSc in Climate Change Finance and Investment, which he directed from 2011-2014.
 Over the past 10 years he has play a key role in winning research grants worth over £4m, plus a further £1m in executive education and training.